Yureien/AnimeScraperGUI/README.md

 ```
 python manage.py runserver <PORT_NUMBER_FROM_1024_TO_65536>
 ```

+Then go to [localhost](http://localhost) from the PC it is installed in.
 ## Contribution

 Fork, clone, make changes, push, create PR.
 I will accept the PR or ask you to make changes if required.